naredula-jana/Jiny-Kernel/README.md

 2. **What is the development plan and current status?**.

-  Phase-1: Developing traditional unix like kernel with small foot print(Completed)
+  **Phase-1**: Developing traditional unix like kernel with small foot print(Completed)
  -  bringing kernel up on x86_64 without any user level app.
  -  Implementing most of the linux system calls, so that statically compiled app's on linux can run as it is.
 Currently app's like busybox can run as it is.

-  phase-2: Modifying kernel to support high priority apps(In Progress)
+  **Phase-2:** Modifying kernel to support high priority apps(In Progress)
       - Modifying the  virtual memory layer to support high priority app, so that the app can run in the kernel context along with the kernel.
-      - scheduler changes: to disable/minimize the interrupts on the cpu that is loaded with high priority app. this is to reduce the cpu overhead and locks.
+      - Scheduler changes: To disable/minimize the interrupts on the cpu that is loaded with high priority app.
+This is to reduce the cpu overhead and locks.
       -changes to libc.

-  phase-3:  converting most of subsystems from c to c++11(Not started).
+  **Phase-3:**  Converting most of subsystems from c to c++11(In Progress).

 3. **For What purpose Jiny can be used?**

  In the Past, it was used for:
-  -  To model the page cache(MRU+LRU) suitable for hadoop like applications, The results was published in [pagecache optimization for hadoop @  opencirrus-2011](../master/doc/PageCache-Open-Cirrus.pdf).
+  -  To model the page cache(MRU+LRU) : This is used to speed up the map-reduce applications in hadoop framework, The results was published in [pagecache optimization for hadoop @  opencirrus-2011](../master/doc/PageCache-Open-Cirrus.pdf).
   -  To model Host based filesystem(HFS): HFS is filesystem run in guest OS but does file i/o using the shared memory between the guest and host os.
 HFS does not need any block drivers, it communicated with block devices using the shared memory between guest and host OS.

  In the future, it can be used:
    -  Running single apps like  JVM( tomcat or any java server), memcached  etc inside the Jiny vm as high priority app.
+Single app can be wrapped by a thin os like Jiny to enhance the performance.
 Here the app will run much faster when compare to the same app in other vm's like freebsd or linux.
-Single app running in Jiny for some workloads can have superior performance when to compare to the same app on metal.
 Thin OS like JIny along with virtulization hardware can act like a performance enhancer for the apps on the metal.
    -  Running multiple normal priority application like any traditional unix like systems with optimizations for vm.

 ##Benchmark: